spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 ### Verifying the Results

-When the execution is complete, the status for each of the task definitions turns to a green color and shows `Complete.` You can select the **Executions** tab (shown in the following image) to view a summary of executions for this task.
+When the execution is complete, the status for each of the task definitions turns to a green color and shows `COMPLETE.` You can select the **Task executions** tab (shown in the following image) to view a summary of executions for this task.

 ![Task executions](images/SCDF-composed-executions.png)